Gin Gin Mule

 Erin’s Easy Entertaining Tips

-I’ve said it before and I’ll say it again—mules are wonderful party drinks!
+I’ve said it before and I’ll say it again — mules are the perfect drink for all occasions and parties!

 Why?
 They require few ingredients and are incredibly easy to prepare partially in advance.
 They are also simple enough for guests to put together on their own if given the option.